facebookresearch/Replica-Dataset/README.md

 - `mesh.ply`: the quad mesh of the scene with vertex colors.
 - `preseg.json` and `preseg.bin`: the presegmentation in terms of planes and non-planes of the scene.
 - `semantic.json` and `semantic.bin`: the semantic segmentation of the scene.
-- `texturesHdr`: the high resolution and high dynamic range textures of the scene.
+- `textures`: the high resolution and high dynamic range textures of the scene.
-- `habitat/mesh_*ply`: the quad meshes including semantic or presegmentation information for AI Habitat.
+- `habitat/mesh*semantic.ply`: the quad meshes including semantic or presegmentation information for AI Habitat.
-- `habitat/info_*.json`: mapping from instance IDs in the respective `mesh_*.ply` to semantic names.
+- `habitat/info*semantic.json`: mapping from instance IDs in the respective `mesh_*.ply` to semantic names.
-- `habitat/mesh_*.navmesh`: navigation grid for AI Habitat.
+- `habitat/mesh*semantic.navmesh`: navigation grid for AI Habitat.

 ## Replica SDK